operator-framework/olm-docs/README.md

 1. Fork [olm-docs](https://github.com/operator-framework/olm-docs) on GitHub.
 1. Make your changes and send a pull request (PR).
-1. If you're not yet ready for a review, add "WIP" to the PR name to indicate it's a work in progress. (**Don't** add the Hugo property "draft = true" to the page front matter, because that prevents the auto-deployment of the content preview described in the next point.)
+1. If you're not yet ready for a review, create a draft PR to indicate it's a work in progress. (**Don't** add the Hugo property
+  "draft = true" to the page front matter, because that prevents the auto-deployment of the content preview described in the next point.)
 1. Wait for the automated PR workflow to do some checks.
 When it's ready, you should see a comment like this: **deploy/netlify — Deploy preview ready!**
 1. Click **Details** to the right of "Deploy preview ready" to see a preview of your updates.
 1. Continue updating your doc and pushing your changes until you're happy with the content.
-1. When you're ready for a review, add a comment to the PR, and remove any "WIP" markers.
+1. When you're ready for a review, remove any "WIP" markers and mark PR ready for review.

 ## Updating a single page